FrankMeyer22/hello-world/readme.md

 ## To obtain the data

 To reduce the size of this project, only one multi-label (libsvm format) and one mono-label (tabular format) are given (Eurlex and IRIS respectively).

 You can find all the extrem multi-label data on the [Extreme Classification Repository](http://manikvarma.org/downloads/XC/XMLRepository.html).

-You can find all the UCI (with the tabular format) on this link.
+You can find all the UCI (with the tabular format) on this link: https://drive.google.com/drive/folders/1oIy-pVcNu13SQmxRNRZy_7EVW0ZggxiA?usp=sharing

 We provide also a copy of the extrem multi-label data (with the subdirectory hierarchy compliant with the benchmarks).

 Unzip the files on your disk.

 On Windows, unzip on c:/data_UCI and c:/data_XML respectively to be able to run the benchmarks directly from the config file given in example.